timpyrkov/retroproxy/README.md

 - Do not expose this proxy publicly to the internet.
 - It fetches arbitrary URLs that a client requests.

+### About `--host 0.0.0.0` (important)

+Binding to `0.0.0.0` means the proxy listens on **all** network interfaces on your machine.
+In practice that usually means:

+- It will be reachable from other devices on your LAN (this is what you want for a retro PC).
+- It may also be reachable from other networks your machine is connected to (for example: guest Wi‑Fi, VPN, etc.), depending on your routing and firewall settings.

+Potential risks:

+- Anyone who can reach your machine on that port can ask the proxy to fetch arbitrary URLs.
+- This can leak your public IP to websites, fetch unexpected content, or be abused if you accidentally expose it beyond your LAN.

+Safer options:

+- If you only want to test locally on the same Mac, bind to localhost:
+  - `--host 127.0.0.1` (only your machine can access it)
+- If you only want to serve your LAN, you can bind to your LAN IP instead of `0.0.0.0`:
+  - `--host 192.168.x.y`
+- Keep your firewall enabled and allow inbound access only from your local network.

 ## Files